vlazzarini/aurora/README.md

 Some of the classes in Aurora provide a generic interface that makes use of processing functions supplied to objects.
-For example, the `Osc` class can be used to construct various types of oscillators, depending on the oscillator function employed.
+For example, the `Osc` class can be used to construct various types of oscillators, depending on the oscillator function supplied.
 Functions for the most common forms of processing are supplied.
-User-defined functions can also be employed to extend these generic classes, with the use of lambda functions and closures.
 Some examples of these can be found in the relevant header files.

 Examples